- What to see

-At the FC BARCELONA MUSEUM you can admire an impressive list of achievements of one of the teams which holds the most sporting titles in world, including 3 European Champion Cups, won in 1992 (London), 2006 (Paris), and 2009 (Rome).
+At the FC BARCELONA MUSEUM you can admire an impressive list of achievements of one of the teams which holds the most sporting titles in world, including 4 European Champion Cups, won in 1992 (London), 2006 (Paris), 2009 (Rome) and in 2011 (London).

 The visit also allows you the opportunity to view the stadium from the grandstand of Camp Nou, the biggest stadium in Europe (and sixth biggest in the world) with a capacity for 99,354 people.
 It has a height of 48 metres and a surface area of 55,000 sq m.